miloserdev/openbmc/poky/documentation/kernel-dev/common.rst

    on building the kernel image when using ``devtool``, see the ":ref:`kernel-dev/common:using \`\`devtool\`\` to patch the kernel`" section.
-For information on building the kernel image when using BitBake, see the ":ref:`kernel-dev/common:using traditional kernel development to patch the kernel`" section.
+For information on building the kernel image when using Bitbake, see the "`Using Traditional Kernel Development to Patch the Kernel <#using-traditional-kernel-development-to-patch-the-kernel>`__" section.

 Working With Your Own Sources